 How to make a pressure cooker brisket in your Ninja Foodi or Instant Pot that is tender and delicious in no time at all!
 Low carb keto dinner.

 Making an pressure cooker brisket has never been easier!
 Throw it in and have dinner ready in under 2 hours tonight.
-Just one of many quick Instant Pot recipes here on our site.
+Just one of many quick Instant Pot recipes here on our site. (affiliate links present)

 They were all delicious served with a thick gravy made all in one pot.
 That is my kinda’ meal…and clean up.
 If you are not familiar with this cut of meat it is amazing but you want to cook it just right for sure.

 Instant Pot Brisket